TheFreeCoin/DEFI-freefinance-document/products/ifo-initial-farm-offering/how-to-participate-in-an-ifo-with-bscscan.md

 ![](../../.gitbook/assets/docs-masthead-16-.png)

 Joining IFOs can be exciting and very rewarding.
-The [PancakeSwap website’s IFO page](https://pancakeswap.finance/ifo) is an easy way to join an IFO.
+The [FreeFinance website’s IFO page](https://pancakeswap.finance/ifo) is an easy way to join an IFO.
 But some users may prefer to interact directly with smart contracts on the BscScan website.
 Using BscScan will let you see a contract's code, review its analytics and events in real-time, and find other useful information.

 Currently, only MetaMask or WalletConnect wallets can interact directly with BscScan.
 WalletConnect is still in beta, so for now we recommend using MetaMask.

 {% hint style="warning" %}
 Interacting directly with smart contracts is not something we’d recommend to beginners.
-If you’d like to join an IFO without the complicated steps, we have a [How to Participate in an IFO guide](https://docs.pancakeswap.finance/get-started/ifo-guide) to help you through the process using the PancakeSwap website.
+If you’d like to join an IFO without the complicated steps, we have a [How to Participate in an IFO guide](https://docs.pancakeswap.finance/get-started/ifo-guide) to help you through the process using the FreeFinance website.
 {% endhint %}

 ## Before the IFO

 Before you can join an IFO there are a few things you will need to do to get ready.
 Follow the steps below to make sure you're ready to buy when the IFO event goes live.

-### Create your PancakeSwap profile
+### Create your FreeFinance profile

-To take part in an IFO, you'll need a PancakeSwap profile.
+To take part in an IFO, you'll need a FreeFinance profile.
 Having a profile protects the security of the IFO and makes it fair for everyone.
 The small cost of a profile also helps keep the total CAKE supply down by burning a little CAKE from each profile created.
 To create a profile, you can follow our [How to Set Up an NFT Profile guide](https://docs.pancakeswap.finance/get-started/profile-guide).

 ### Get CAKE-BNB Liquidity Tokens